Tara Davis-Woodhall

 Tara Davis-Woodhall (/ˈtɑːrə/ TAR-ə; née Davis; born May 20, 1999) is an American track and field athlete.
 She won a gold medal in women's long jump at the 2024 Summer Olympics and also a silver medal at the 2023 World Championships.
 In 2017, she set the American junior women's record in the indoor long jump, and placed 6th in the women's long jump final at the 2020 Summer Olympics.

 Early life and education

-Davis-Woodhall was born Tara Davis in Mesquite, Texas, to parents Ty and Rayshon Davis.
+Davis-Woodhall was born Tara Davis in Mesquite, Texas, to parents Ty and Rayshone Davis.
 Her father is a former track and field athlete at Texas A&M. She grew up in Frisco, Texas, and is the youngest of five children.

 Davis-Woodhall is a 2017 graduate of Agoura High School in Agoura Hills, California, where she was a top track and field athlete.
 She attended the University of Georgia, where she competed in track and field for the Georgia Bulldogs, but after one year transferred to the University of Texas to compete for the Texas Longhorns.